GoLearnToCode/kiei924-winter15-ev/workbook/setup.md

 Sign up for a free Github account at [the Github website](https://github.com/).
 You'll be using your Github account for lots of things in class – including turning in your homework and tracking your attendance in class – so keep your account information handy at all times.

+Once your Github account is created, you'll want to **enter your Kellogg email address into your public profile**.
+Do this by going to your settings (the little "cog" icon in the upper right) and entering it in the "Profile" section.

 ### Download and Install the Github App

 https://mac.github.com/